salvacorts/Distributed-Hash-Table/README.md

 This Java client updates CPU/memory usage of the KVStore process every five seconds, and updates the number of keys upon every successful put/delete/clear request

-We use a single script, nodes/node_setup/setup.sh to run an instance of node_exporter and KVstore
+We use a single script, nodes/node_setup/setup.sh to configure and run an instance of node_exporter and KVstore.
+It also creates a cron that executes both services when the node boots.

-## Other Implementations
+#### Setting up a new node:
+Run `bash setup.sh`